SeisComP3/seiscomp3/doc/base/api-python.rst

       :param stationIndex: The index of the object to be removed of type StationIndex.
       :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: commentCount()

+      :rtype: integer value indicating the number of child objects.

+      Returns the number of Comment child objects.

    .. py:method:: stationCount()

       :rtype: integer value indicating the number of child objects.

       Returns the number of Station child objects.

+   .. py:method:: comment(idx)

+      :param idx: An integer index of the object to be returned.
+      :rtype: Object of type :ref:`Comment <api-python-datamodel-comment>`.

+      Returns the Comment at index idx.

+   .. py:method:: comment(commentIndex)

+      :param commentIndex: The index of the object to be removed of type CommentIndex.
+      :rtype: Object of type :ref:`Comment <api-python-datamodel-comment>`.

+      Returns the Comment at given index.
+The indexes of all child objects are compared by value which makes this function slower than the direct integer index look-up.

    .. py:method:: station(idx)